 Use a non-breaking thin space between the name and the regnal number.

 - the name and number stays together on one line

 - spacing between name and number doesn’t change when text is justified.

 You can insert a non-breaking thin space using the Unicode character U+202F.

 Capitalise ‘Governor-General’ when it’s part of the formal title

 The position of governor-general in Australia is known as vice-royalty.
-The Governor-General represents the Queen in Australia.
+The Governor-General represents the King in Australia.

 Address the Governor-General of Australia in the following style and order: